sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

 For our final course project, we have integrated our HLS (high-level sythesis) compiler, AMC, with a Python frontend, called Allo.
 In the end, we are able to compile and simulate custom hardware designs with extremely concise design descriptions and short compile times.
 As a consequence, we greatly reduce the design effort required for new accelerators as well as offer a convenient tool for functional verification.
 In this report, we walk through an example design with our tool flow, offer insight into how the underlying compiler works, and finally evaluate some benchmarks with latency and resource utilization measurements.

-### Custom Hardware Accelerators
+### Hardware Accelerators

-TODO
+Hardware accelerators have been a promising way of improving the performance and energy efficiency of compute intensive applications.
+However, the design effort required to create a new accelerator is often too high for the average programmer.
+This is because the design process requires a deep understanding of the underlying hardware architecture and the tools used to compile the design.
+For example, the designer must understand how to map their algorithm to the hardware, how to optimize for the target (e.g., FPGAs), and how to debug the design.
+Moreover, the designer must also understand the tool flow, which includes the hardware description language (HDL), the synthesis tools, and the simulation tools.
+In the end, the designer must be an expert in both hardware and software to create a new accelerator.
+As a result, bringing up a new accelerator is a slow and sometimes tedious process.

-### High Level Synthesis
+### High-Level Synthesis

-TODO
+High-Level Synthesis (HLS) is a rising solution to the problem of hardware design productivity.
+The idea is to raise the level of abstraction of HDLs from the commonly-used register transfer level (RTL) to a higher-level language like C/C++.
+This allows the designer to focus more on the algorithm and less on the hardware details such as interfacing and timing.
+The core part of HLS it a compiler which infers a mapping from the high-level language to the hardware, which is often done by scheduling, resource allocation, and binding.
+In the end, the HLS compiler outputs RTL code to be synthesized by downstream tools.
+However, current HLS tools are not able to fully free designers from understanding hardware architectures.
+They often rely on special directives (e.g., C++ pragmas) from the designer to guide the optimization process.
+Sometimes, the designer must even rewrite their code to fit the HLS compiler's model of computation.

 ### MLIR and Incubator Projects

-TODO(introduce MLIR, CIRCT, hcl, amc dialects)
+Improving HLS with advanced compiler techniques is a very active area of research.
+There are many outstanding HLS tools/frameworks such as [TAPA](https://tapa.readthedocs.io/en/release/overview/overview.html), [Dynamatic](https://dynamatic.epfl.ch/), and [HeteroCL](https://heterocl.csl.cornell.edu/).
+However, these tools are developed independently with different compilation flows, which brings difficulties of integrating them together.
+[MLIR](https://mlir.llvm.org/) is a new compiler design paradigm where the source language is compiled through multiple levels of modularized intermediate representations (IRs), also known as dialects.
+Dialects act like domain-specific languages (DSLs) and can capture the approprate details at each level of abstraction.

+The [CIRCT](https://circt.llvm.org/) project proposes an MLIR-based development methodology for hardware design.
+It represents key components of hardware as MLIR dialects such as finite state machines (FSM), pipelines, and interface handshaking.
+HeteroCL has been migrated to the MLIR ecosystem as a dialect, with a new Python frontend called Allo.
+Allo decouples algorithm, optimization, and backend targets to enable productive hardware design and testing.
+Accelerator Memory Compiler (AMC) is an MLIR dialect for representing memory architecture.
+It captures common memory constructs such as partitioning, banking, and arbitration.
+AMC can be further lowered to Calyx, which is a part of the CIRCT system, and finally to synthesizable Verilog.
+In this project, we integrate Allo and AMC to enable a Python frontend for AMC.
+This allows us to use Allo to describe the algorithm and AMC to describe the memory architecture.
+The resulting design can be compiled to Verilog and simulated with a single command.
+We hope that this integration will enable a more productive design flow for hardware accelerators.

 ## Design Example

 To use Allo with AMC, the designer only needs to write their kernel in Python.
 Then, then user can simply specify which Python function to build with the AMC backend.
-Moreover, AMC acts a drop-in replacement to the other backends in the Allo ecosystem, making functional testing and debugging seamless.
+Moreover, AMC acts as a drop-in replacement to the other backends in the Allo ecosystem, making functional testing and debugging seamless.
 In the far majority of cases, the [NumPy](https://numpy.org/) or the LLVM backend is suitable for use as a golden reference model.
 In this section, we walk through an example where we functionally verify a kernel built with AMC.
 Then, we will record some resource estimates and execution times.

 Our illustrative example will be matrix multiplication.
 What would ordinarily be a cumbersome task when using the vendor tools, like [Vitis HLS](https://www.xilinx.com/products/design-tools/vitis/vitis-hls.html), becomes a simple, 5 minute exercise.
 First, we specify some inputs initialized to random values.
 Then, `build()` the accelerator.
 Finally, we call both the software and hardware simulations and check their outputs.
 Compared to a C/C++ based tool flow, the amount of boilerplate code and scripting is reduced to near zero.
 In the end, we can represent this application with only 18 lines of code: